 However, the new cite and release program for marijuana possession still has consequences.
 A ticket for possession carries more serious penalties than a typical traffic ticket.
 There is a possibility a person could face misdemeanor charges.
 Misdemeanor charges can carry hefty fines and a possible jail sentence.

-Lawyer for Cite and Release in Dallas, TX
+Cite and Release Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 Have you been issued a marijuana ticket, or are you facing charges for possession?
 If so, you need strong legal representation ready to defend you.
 Even without an arrest, you are still at risk for serious penalties.
 Do not let this charge overwhelm you, contact Law Offices of Richard C. McConathy today.